vestrel00/contacts-android/docs/groups/insert-groups.md

   insertion fails for that group
 - if there are no accounts in the system, [commit] does nothing and fails immediately

-> For more info on the relationship of Groups and Accounts, read [Query groups](./../groups/query-groups.md).
+> ℹ️ For more info on the relationship of Groups and Accounts, read [Query groups](./../groups/query-groups.md).

 ## Groups and duplicate titles